|

 The first paragraph of Article 569

-reads: Judgements, private arbitral awards and other foreign
+reads: Judgements, private arbitral awards and other foreign jurisdictional

-jurisdictional resolutions shall have validity and be recognized in the
+resolutions shall have validity and be recognized in the Republic of Mexico in

-Republic of Mexico in everything which is not contrary to the internal
+everything which is not contrary to the internal public order in the terms

-public order in the terms established by this code and other applicable
+established by this code and other applicable laws, save what is provided by

-Mexico is a party.
-According to this provision, when a Mexican judge is to
+provision, when a Mexican judge is to enforce a foreign judgement, private

-enforce a foreign judgement, private arbitral award or any "other foreign
+arbitral award or any "other foreign jurisdictional resolution" rendered by a

-origin which is a party to a treaty or convention that is in force in
+foreign judge in the State of origin which is a party to a treaty or

-Mexico, said judge shall act in strict compliance of the pertinent
+convention that is in force in Mexico, said judge shall act in strict

-international instrument.
-Mexican judges should refer to the provisions of
+compliance of the pertinent international instrument.
+Mexican judges should

-the Federal Code only when said international instruments are inadequate
+refer to the provisions of the Federal Code only when said international

-because of omissions or lacunae.
+instruments are inadequate because of omissions or lacunae.

 Requirements to enforce a